G. Dep: Personal life

 Coleman stated in an interview that he has been convicted of robbery and served time in Rikers Island.
 Coleman's criminal record includes arrests for drug offenses, burglary and grand larceny more than 25 times since 2003.

 After the release of Child of the Ghetto, Coleman had a long-time struggle with PCP addiction.
 In 2008, Coleman told XXL about his substance abuse problems and rehabilitation.
 At the time of his latest arrest Coleman was in Narcotics Anonymous' twelve-step program.

-Coleman is currently married to Laticia Evans Coleman.
-The two have been married for six years now and have exchanged vows at Elmira Correctional Facility.
-Coleman's wife is also a Hip-Hop artist whose rap moniker is Hustle Bunny.
-The two met in 1999 and both were previously married.
-The two have five grandchildren.
+Coleman married Laticia Evans Coleman in May 2017, and wed at Elmira Correctional Facility.
+Evans is a recording artist who performs under the stage names Hustle Bunny.
+The two met in 2015 over the phone during Coleman's incarceration and instantly bonded, both were previously married.
+Laticia comes to the marriage with five children.

 Murder case

-On December 15, 2010, Coleman walked into 25th Precinct to turn himself in.
-He confessed to a cold case crime, a murder of a Queens man in 1993.
+On December 15, 2010, Coleman walked into the 25th Precinct to confess to a cold case crime, the murder of a Queens man in 1993.
 Coleman had attempted to confess twice before, but was previously considered to be under the influence of drugs and incoherent.

 On October 19, 1993, John Henkel was shot in the chest by a .40-caliber handgun outside of James Weldon Johnson Houses on Park Avenue and East 114th Street.
-Coleman stated that he ambushed and shot Henkel during an attempted robbery and fled the scene throwing his weapon into the East River.
+Coleman stated that he ambushed and shot Henkel during an attempted robbery and fled the scene, throwing his weapon into the East River.
 Coleman's information matched with the case and he was charged with murder.
-Coleman told in an interview that he confessed because the case weighed on him and he was "just trying to get things right between himself and God".
-Coleman claimed that he did not know that his victim died.
+Coleman stated in an interview that he confessed because the case weighed on him and he was "just trying to get things right between himself and God."
+Coleman claimed that he did not know that his victim had died.

-Sean Combs commented on G. Dep's situation on Sirius' Shade 45 radio show, saying Coleman did the "right thing" by confessing.

-Coleman pleaded not guilty to second-degree murder at his appearance in New York Supreme Court on January 13, 2011.
-He was convicted of the second-degree murder charge on April 17, 2012 and was sentenced to 15-years to life in prison on May 8, 2011.
-He is housed at Fishkill Correctional Facility, in Beacon, NY and will be eligible for parole in 2025.
+Coleman pleaded not guilty to second-degree murder at his appearance in the New York Supreme Court on January 13, 2011.
+He was convicted of the second-degree murder charge on April 17, 2012, and was sentenced to 15-years to life in prison on May 8, 2012.
+He was housed at Fishkill Correctional Facility in Beacon, New York.
+In December 2023, Coleman's sentence was commuted by Governor Kathy Hochul, making him eligible for parole.
+In April 2024, he was released.